-When Subhash died recently he was surrounded by his family, and a deep sense of peace.
+Subhash died recently, surrounded by his family and a deep sense of peace.

 Last year, your support helped give home-based care to 167 patients like Subhash.
 The team also hosted 132 cancer awareness meetings, reaching over 8,000 people with invaluable information about cancer causes, symptoms and treatment.
 A further 97 volunteers were trained in palliative home-based care and bereavement support.